coyleg152/labels-language/README.txt

 Additional notes:

 - More example code can be found in the Labels GitHub repository
-- Avoid adding new cells in an infinite loop as this will cause errors
 - To kill an active labels.out process, use "^C" or "kill" to avoid leaks